Which is the Best Sugar and Which Ones Are Not Good?

 6. Demerara sugar (also known as turbinado sugar) is made by extracting the juice from sugar cane and then heating it until it is turned into crystals.
 It does not preserve much of its original molasses content but does have lots of potassium and some minerals and vitamins.

-sugar cane by Ktplant of flickr
+healthy sugar cane by Ktplant of flickr

 7. Evaporated sugar cane juice goes through less processing than refined sugar and has more nutrients found in the cane.
 It contains tiny amounts of vitamins and minerals.

 8. Sugar cane juice is made from the same sugarcane stalks that are grown to make white sugar.
-Hand-powered presses or machine presses crush the sugarcane stalks and release the raw sugar cane juice.
+Hand-powered presses or machine presses crush the sugarcane stalks and release the raw sugarcane juice.
 It is healthier than table sugar as it contains tiny amounts of vitamins and minerals and is raw if not processed at high temperatures.

 9. Sucanat is made from sugar cane, usually organically grown, and minimally processed to obtain juice to make syrup (the molasses is not removed).
 The syrup is dehydrated and milled into a powder.
-It has potassium, vitamin A, calcium, iron, magnesium and small amounts of other vitamins and minerals.
+It has potassium, vitamin A, calcium, iron, magnesium, and small amounts of other vitamins and minerals.

 14. Maple syrup is made from the sap of maple trees.
-Less refined than white sugar, but at roughly 65 percent sucrose, is basically a sugar equivalent.
+Less refined than white sugar, but at roughly 65 percent sucrose, is a sugar equivalent.
 It has a tiny amount of minerals and a very tiny amount of vitamins.

 16. Brown Rice Syrup is made from cooked brown rice, which is fermented by adding enzymes to turn the starches in the rice into sugars.
 Brown rice syrup is absorbed easily into our system, leaving less for fat accumulation in contrast with regular sugar.
-It is a complex sugar thus takes longer to digest and does not create the sugar high that the simple sugars do.
+It is a complex healthy sugar thus takes longer to digest and does not create the sugar high that the simple sugars do.

 17. Molasses is a by-product of sugar cane or beet sugar refining.
 High in B vitamins, vitamin E, iron, calcium, magnesium, potassium, chromium, manganese, and zinc.
 The blackstrap variety is less refined and higher in nutrients.
 Buy unsulphured molasses, as sulphur can be toxic in high doses.

 18. Honey has similarities to table sugar.
-Pure raw honey (not heated above 100 degrees) contains small amounts of vitamins, minerals, enzymes, flavonoids and antioxidants.
+Pure raw honey (not heated above 100 degrees) contains small amounts of vitamins, minerals, enzymes, flavonoids, and antioxidants.
 Some research suggests that honey helps in the treatment of gastrointestinal disorders.
 Honey is as rapidly assimilated in the bloodstream as refined sugar, so is not highly recommended.

 19. Stevia is a natural sweetener alternative that helps to regulate blood sugar and lower blood pressure.
 Stevia is a complex sweet extract from the plant Stevia Rebaudiana, grown originally in South America.
 It is a herb native to the Paraguayan Indians who used it before the colonization by the Spaniards in the 16th century.
 The Brazilian Journal of Medicine showed that Stevia Rebaudiana actually “increased glucose tolerance.”
+This is for sure a healthy sugar even though it isn’t a sugar.

 Stevia Plant